 When a molecule or atom absorbs energy, it can undergo various changes.
 Fluorescence and phosphorescence are two such processes.
 In addition to the above key difference, there are some other differences between the two terms such as the energy released in the fluorescence process is higher than that in the phosphorescence.

 What is Fluorescence?

 Other than fluorescence, there are other mechanisms by which an excited atom or molecule can give up its excess energy and relax to its ground state.
-Nonradiative relaxation and fluorescence emissions are two such important mechanisms.
+Non-radiative relaxation and fluorescence emissions are two such important mechanisms.
 Because of many mechanisms, the lifetime of an excited state is brief.
-The relative number of molecules that fluoresce is small because fluorescence requires structural features that slow the rate of the nonradiative relaxation and enhance the rate of fluorescence.
-In most molecules, these features are not there; therefore, they undergo nonradiative relaxation, and fluorescence does not occur.
-Molecular fluorescence bands are made up of a large number of closely spaced lines; therefore, usually it is hard to resolve.
+The relative number of molecules that fluoresce is small because this phenomenon requires structural features that slow the rate of the non-radiative relaxation and enhance the rate of fluorescence.
+In most molecules, these features are not there; therefore, they undergo non-radiative relaxation, and fluorescence does not occur.
+Molecular fluorescence bands are consisting of a large number of closely spaced lines; therefore, usually it is hard to resolve.

 What is Phosphorescence?

-What is the difference between Fluorescence and Phosphorescence?
+What is the Difference Between Fluorescence and Phosphorescence?